User Guide

 Do you have too many contacts such that you are unable to look for the contact you need?

-command to look for that contact using words that his/her name contains.
+Use our find command to look for that contact using words that his/her name contains.

 Format: find KEYWORD [MORE_KEYWORDS]